Join a Division Committee!

 • Reach out to members to get feedback.

-• Help respond to member issues, requests, etc.
+• Respond to member issues, requests, etc.

 • Track and report member statistics and trends.